premaind/secret-mgmt/README.md

 # Secret Management Plugin
 ## Overview
-This plugin is used to store any upstream tokens in a secured manner in Kong and export as header and send to Upstream.
+Secret Management plugin is used to store any upstream tokens in a secured manner in Kong and export as header and send to upstream.
+This plugin is useful when upstream tokens should not be shared with client and to be maintained in Kong for upstream authentication.
 This plugin uses Kong's Keyring feature to store secrets in encrypted format.
 Kong's Keyring feature uses encryption at REST (only in DB).
-But, this plugin is enhanced to use Kong's Keyring feature to encrypt in Kong admin API layer, Kong GUI layer, encrypt in DB and decrypt only in transit (Kong Proxy layer).
+But, this plugin is enhanced to use Kong's Keyring feature
+-  To encrypt in Kong admin API layer
+-  To encrypt in Kong GUI layer
+-  To encrypt in Kong DB layer
+-  To decrypt only in transit (Kong Proxy layer)

 By this way, this plugin ensures encryption is done in all layers of Kong with atmost security.

+## Additional Features
+- To avoid re-encryption of secret value on deck sync operation, we should set config.is_secret_value_encrypted flag to true
+- To use this secret value in any other custom plugins, we have a feature to export as a Kong shared ctx variable and use in other plugins

 ## Tested in Kong Release
 Kong Enterprise 2.2.1.0